본문 바로가기

 Collins's Humanity Shines Through in a Richly Textured Portrait

-Natsume Soseki, the author of works such as "I Am a Cat," "Botchan," and "Kokoro," is revered as the father of modern literature in Japan.
-Even Yasunari Kawabata, the first Japanese Nobel laureate in literature known for "Snow Country," cannot be compared to Natsume in terms of stature.
+Natsume Soseki, author of works such as "I Am a Cat," "Botchan," and "Kokoro," is revered as the father of modern Japanese literature.
+Even Yasunari Kawabata, the first Japanese Nobel laureate in literature known for "Snow Country," is said to fall short of Natsume's stature.
 In a 2000 Asahi Shimbun survey on the greatest Japanese writers of the past 1,000 years, Natsume ranked first, while Kawabata was ninth.

 There is a legendary anecdote related to Natsume involving the phrase "The moon is beautiful, isn't it?"
 During an English literature class, when a student translated "I love you" as "I love you" in Japanese, Natsume suggested it would be better to express it as "The moon is beautiful, isn't it?"
-This is interpreted as meaning that love is more beautiful when expressed with restraint and subtlety, rather than revealing one's feelings too directly.
+This is interpreted as meaning that love is more beautiful when expressed with restraint and leaving a lingering feeling, rather than being stated outright.

 The opening scene of the original musical "Behind the Moon" is intriguing as it evokes Natsume's anecdote.
 "Behind the Moon" is a one-man play that tells the life story of astronaut Michael Collins, who flew on Apollo 11 alongside Neil Armstrong and Buzz Aldrin.